chriskrycho/v4.chriskrycho.com/2014/dont-be-rude.txt

 invest in it, despite the fact that I did not *need* it, because I believe in supporting the developers of the software I use.

 I emailed them a couple follow-up questions.
-One of them, and among th most important to me because of how I work for one particular client:
+One of them, and among the most important to me because of how I work for one particular client:

 > I note that in Billings Pro, unlike in Billings, I can't track multiple slips